History of Barcelona: Barcelona under the Spanish monarchy

-The Second Republic and civil war
+The Second Republic and the Spanish Civil War

+In 1932, Barcelona became the capital of the autonomous region of Catalonia within the Second Spanish Republic, thus being the seat of the Generalitat (the Catalan institution of self-government).
 The city had prepared to host the People's Olympics during the summer of 1936, building the Olympic Stadium and developing the Montjuïc area, but the insurrection of the army in July 1936 plunged Spain into civil war.
 Some of the athletes who had arrived for the Games reputedly stayed to form the first of the Republican International Brigades, made famous by the writers Ernest Hemingway, George Orwell (Homage to Catalonia), and others.

 The city, and Catalonia in general, were resolutely Republican.
 Many enterprises and public services were "collectivised" by the CNT and UGT unions.
 As the power of the Republican government and the Generalitat diminished, much of the city was under the effective control of anarchist groups.
 The anarchists lost control of the city to their own allies, the Stalinists and official government troops, after the street fighting of the Barcelona May Days.

 Barcelona was repeatedly bombed by air raids.
 The most severe lasted three days beginning on 16 March 1938, at the height of the Spanish Civil War.
 Under the command of the Italian dictator Benito Mussolini, Italian aircraft stationed on Majorca bombed the city 13 times, dropping 44 tons of bombs aimed at civilians.
 These attacks were requested by General Franco as retribution against the Catalan population.
 More than 1,000 people died, including many children, and over 2,000 were injured.
 The medieval Cathedral of Barcelona was bombed as well, though it did not suffer major damage, and some parts of the Barri Gòtic (the Cathedral neighbourhood), including several blocks in front of the cathedral, were damaged.

 The city finally fell into Nationalist hands on 26 January 1939.